MPDR Beamforming for Almost-Cyclostationary Processes: Abstract

 \section{Abstract}

-Conventional acoustic beamformers assume that noise is stationary within short time frames.
-This assumption prevents them from exploiting correlations between frequencies in almost-periodic noise sources such as musical instruments, fans, and engines.
-These signals exhibit periodically varying statistics and are better modeled as cyclostationary processes.
-This paper introduces the cyclic MVDR (cMVDR) beamformer, an extension of the conventional MVDR that leverages both spatial and spectral correlations to improve noise reduction, particularly in low-SNR scenarios.
-The method builds on frequency-shifted (FRESH) filtering, where shifted versions of the input are combined to attenuate or amplify components that are coherent across frequency.
-To address inharmonicity, where harmonic partials deviate from exact integer multiples of the fundamental frequency, we propose a data-driven strategy that estimates resonant frequencies via periodogram analysis and computes the frequency shifts from their spacing.
-Analytical and experimental results demonstrate that performance improves with increasing spectral correlation.
-On real recordings, the cMVDR achieves up to 5 dB gain in scale-invariant signal-to-distortion ratio (SI-SDR) over the MVDR and remains effective even with a single microphone.
-Code is available at \url{https://github.com/Screeen/cMVDR}.
+Conventional acoustic beamformers typically assume short-time stationarity and process frequency bins independently, ignoring inter-frequency correlations.
+This is suboptimal for almost-periodic noise sources such as engines, fans, and musical instruments: these signals are better modeled as (almost) cyclostationary (ACS) processes with statistically correlated spectral components.
+This paper introduces the cyclic minimum power distortionless response (cMPDR) beamformer, which extends the conventional MPDR to jointly exploit spatial and spectral correlations.
+Building on frequency-shifted (FRESH) filtering, it suppresses noise components that are coherent across harmonically related frequencies, reducing residual noise beyond what spatial filtering alone achieves.
+To address inharmonicity, where partials deviate from exact integer multiples of a fundamental frequency, we estimate resonant frequencies from a periodogram and derive frequency shifts from their pairwise spacing.
+Theoretical analysis yields closed-form expressions for residual noise and proves that output power decreases monotonically with the number of cyclic components.
+Experiments on synthetic harmonic noise and real UAV motor recordings confirm these findings: in low-SNR scenarios, the cMPDR achieves up to \SI{5}{\decibel} improvement in SI-SDR over the MPDR, yields consistent STOI gains, and remains effective with a single microphone.
+When spectral correlation is absent, the method reduces to conventional MPDR and does not degrade performance.
+These results suggest that cyclic processing is a viable direction for acoustic noise reduction that deserves further investigation.
+Code is available at \url{https://github.com/Screeen/cMPDR}.

 \FloatBarrier